 While it’s exceptionally difficult to get a reservation here, you should at least try.
 Tickets is the closest you can get to El Bulli (the now-closed restaurant that was once considered the best in the world), and is the flagship Barcelona restaurant from the head chef, Ferran Adria, and his brother.
 Tickets is standard tapas style, a bit gussied up.
 The restaurant is circus-themed and there are several stations around the two dining rooms that are responsible for producing one dish or another (though the food will be served to you at your table).
 If this sounds like a fun place, that’s because it definitely is.

 When you finally give up trying to get in to Tickets, head over to Bodega 1900, an old-school tapas and vermouth spot run by the same guys.
 Vermouth is what people drink in Barcelona, mid-afternoon, with tapas.
 It’s dark, sweet, and best served on ice, with an orange slice or soda water.
-Let this also be your introduction to vermouth’s perfect accompaniment: conservas, which are seafood canned and preserved.
+Let this also be your introduction to vermouth’s perfect accompaniment: conservas, canned and preserved seafood.
 Bodega 1900 is a good place to learn some history of Barcelona - the place has a real classic feel.

 Another Adria brothers restaurant, the unofficial classification for Hoja Santa’s menu is “fancy Mexican” and the food is heavily inspired by Oaxaca.
 There isn’t one thing on the menu that isn’t mind-blowingly good.
 For a more casual experience, check out their adjoining taco shop, Nino Viejo, which is just as delicious.

 Important to know about Barcelona: many things are, by nature, touristy, which makes sense when you consider that this is one of the most visited cities in the world.
 The key is knowing which popular places are worth their struggles.
-Els Pescadors will set you back a few Euros, but this is the king of traditional and delicious Catalan seafood, and its location outside of city center means only the determined of tourists will get there.
+Els Pescadors will set you back a few euros, but is the king of traditional and delicious Catalan seafood, and its location outside of city center means only the most determined of tourists will get there.
 Order at least one suquet and don’t show up before 9pm.
-Yes, they really do eat dinner after 9 in this country.